syl22-00/pocketsphinx.js/README.md

 It will then send a last message with the hypothesis, marked as final (which means that it is more accurate as it comes after a second pass that was triggered by the `stop` command).
 It would look like: `{hyp: "FINAL RECOGNIZED STRING", final: true}`.

 ### h.
-Loading files (such as acoustic models packaged outside `pocketsphinx.js`
+Loading files (such as acoustic models packaged outside `pocketsphinx.js`)

+The recognizer worker can load any file to make them available to `pocketsphinx.js`.
+It can be an acoustic model, dictionary, language model or list of key phrases.
+There are two ways to do this:

+* package the files into JavaScript files and load them,
+* use raw (binary or text) files and lazy-load them.

+The second solution is probably wiser as binary files packaged into JavaScript will end up much larger.

+#### h1.
+Using packaged JavaScript files

-The recognizer worker can load any JavaScript file.
-This is especially useful to load the files of acoustic models, language models or dictionaries, so that they are available when the recognizer is initialized or re-initialized with specific values of `-hmm`, `-lm` or `-dict`.
+As shown in section 2.b.ii, Emscripten can package files inside JavaScript files so they can be accessed via the virtual file system.
+Use the `load` command with the list of JavaScript files to load them.
+As for other calls in the worker, this will not affect the UI thread, and will call back once all files are loaded.
+The files packaged inside those JavaScript files are available when the recognizer is initialized or re-initialized with specific values of `-hmm`, `-lm` or `-dict`.

 ```javascript
 recognizer.postMessage({command: 'load',